ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ### Module 4: MongoDB

 A MongoDB document database with eight unique collections was used on the backend to store all information for the application.
-The Mongoose ODM was used to simplify database querying.
+The Mongoose ODM was used to create schemas and simplify database querying.
 All database related files were organized into the following folders in the Express.js backend code:

 - `models` folder - All data models / types
 - `services` folder - All database queries

-To perform complex queries involving multiple collections in the backend, two aggregation pipelines, referred to as "Views", were created in the models folder.
+To perform complex queries involving multiple collections in the backend, two aggregation pipelines, referred to as 'Views', were created in the models folder.
 They could be queried like regular MongoDB collections.
 These views were called:

 - `Bay_View`
 - `House_View`